imransilvake/semantic-partitioning/README.md

 ## SPARQL Queries
-- Strictly follow the pattern of SPARQL queries in order to avoid errors.
+It is recommended to follow the patterns of SPARQL queries strictly (in order to avoid errors).
-- Examples shown below are related to LUBM benchmark.

 #### Examples
+Examples shown below are related to LUBM benchmark.

 ###### Simple Query with LIMIT
 ```
 SELECT ?author ?publication